This story was originally published and last updated .

 - 9 Stuff to do afterwards

-The good news is that it's not incredibly difficult to install the Play Store on a Fire tablet, and the whole process can take as little time as 10 minutes.
-This complete guide for installing the Play Store on Fire tablets has detailed instructions for every model produced since 2014, with added troubleshooting steps if you run into issues.
+The good news, though, is that you can get the Play Store on your Fire Tablet, and you can be up and running in under 10 minutes!
+This guide will take through the required steps fr installing the Play Store on your Fire tab, with detailed instructions for every model produced since 2014.
+We also have some added troubleshooting steps if you run into issues.

 If you're more of a visual person than a reading person, we made a video version of this tutorial above that you can watch.
 You'll still have to consult the below written guide for the links you need, but everything else is in the video.